felt/js-sdk/docs/api/types/interfaces/LayersGetLayerGroupResponse.md

-The response from the `layers.getGroup` method.
+The response from the `getLayerGroup` method.
 If the layer doesn't exist, the response will be `null`.

 ## Extends